-Linking fixed ratios to a measure of earnings means that a group will only be able to increase their level of net interest deductions by increasing taxable profits in that country.
-Excluding dividend income will help address base erosion and profit shifting using interest to fund tax exempt or deferred income.
-Nonetheless, as discussed before, an earnings based rule would be volatile and influenced by outside market factors.
-In addition, there are different types of earnings that include or don't include certain deductions.
+Linking fixed ratios to a measure of earnings means that a group will only be able to increase its level of net interest deductions by increasing taxable profits in that country.
+Excluding dividend income will help address BEPS using interest to fund tax exempt or deferred income.
+Nonetheless, as discussed earlier, an earnings-based rule would be volatile and influenced by outside market factors.
+In addition, different types of earnings may or may not include certain deductions.

-Existing Fixed Ratio Levels

-The next questions is whether the group ratio rules and fixed ratio rules described above could be combined in a way that reduces administrative and compliance costs by applying simpler rules to entities that pose less risk.
+Existing Fixed-Ratio Levels.
+The next questions is whether the group-ratio rules and fixed ratio rules described above could be combined in a way that reduces administrative and compliance costs by applying simpler rules to entities that pose less risk.

-Two possible options for a combined approach are presented.
+Two possible options for a combined approach are presented: